tcrammond/heroku-buildpack-yo-angular/README.md

 - node_modules/jshint*
 - node_modules/bower

-## How this works
+## How to make your angular app work with this buildpack
-This buildpack uses a task in your `Gruntfile` to build your `app` into production ready `dist` the same way the command `grunt` does.
-It does this on the heroku server, so all you have to do is push your angular app to heroku.
-There is no need for you to commit the `dist` folder or any pre-compiled files like a lot of the other online guides suggest.
+This buildpack uses a task in your `Gruntfile` to build the contents of your `app` folder into a production ready `dist` folder.
+This is the same thing the command `grunt` does in your `yo angular` app.
+All of this takes place on the heroku server, so all you have to do is push your app's source code to heroku with the standard `.gitignore` file .
+There is no need for you to commit the `dist` folder or any other pre-built files like a lot of the other online guides suggest.
+This buildpack installs all the `node_modules`, `bower_components` and uses `grunt` to build your app.

-### How to make it work:
+### 5 Step Guide

 #### Step 1: `devDependecies` to `dependencies` in `packages.json`
 Move all the grunt packages in `devDependencies` that are required for your build task to `dependencies`.
 The build takes place on the heroku server, so these packages are needed.
 At the end of the compilation, most of these dependencies are deleted to reduce your slug size.